emigimenezj/eloquent-javascript-notes/NOTES.md

 > ```
 > The methods `set`, `get` and `has` are part of the interface of the Map object.

-> It is useful to know that `Object.keys` returns onlye an object's *own* keys, not those in the prototype.
+> It is useful to know that `Object.keys` returns only an object's *own* keys, not those in the prototype.

 > As an alternative to the `in` operator, you can use the `hasOwnProperty` method, which ignores the object's prototype.
 > ```javascript